 On this page

 If you produce energy-using or energy-related products or bring them on the European market, you must comply with the European Ecodesign Directive 2009/125/EC.
-It concerns requirements in the area of maximum permitted energy use, provision of information and labelling.
-Rules are being established or have been established for the following product groups, for example:
+The requirements concern the maximum permitted energy use, provision of information and labelling.
+Rules have been laid down for the following product groups (in Dutch):